Harshvashishtha/Harshvashishtha.github.io/Research.md

 ---
 # Current projects
 ## Multiple cue integration in visual perception
 To determine the 3-D structure of the world from the 2-D images on our retinas, our brains make inferences.
 In natural settings, visual cues are usually noisy, and a single cue is usually not enough for animals to make a reliable decision.
 In such cases, brains tend to integrate evidence from multiple cues to make an inference.
-My research aims to understand how and where multiple visual cues related to a single event are integrated to generate a coherent visual perception.
+My research aims to understand how and where multiple visual cues related to a single visual event are integrated to generate a coherent visual perception.

 ## Motion computation in olfaction
 Flies can detect motion signal in odor plumes